ross-newman/rtp-payloader/README.md

     ./rtpstream
 Catch the stream using the gstreamer src pipeline in the section below.

-> **NOTE** : This example uses the lena (.png) test image as the source of the video stream.
+> **NOTE** : This example uses the test image ([lena-lg.png](lena-lg.png)) as the source of the video stream.
 You can replace lena with your own image or use another source for the video data.

 ## gstreamer YUV streaming examples
 Use this pipeline as a tes payloader to make sure gstreamer is working: